Ignite99/Line_Counter/README.md

 -------------------------------------------------------------------------------
 ```

-There is no header count nor is there any sum count for this project.
+There is no cpp header count for this project.
+I only calculated: (.cpp, .cc, .c, .rb, .rake) and
+the only file I let throught was the Rakefile.

 ## Results